BASF

 Background

 BASF is Germany's largest chemical company and one of the world's largest, headquartered in Ludwigshafen.
-It is an energy-intensive manufacturer: natural gas is both a feedstock and fuel for ammonia, fertilisers, plastics, and specialty chemicals.
-BASF has historically sourced gas under long-term contracts and through its Wintershall exploration subsidiary (since divested), but portfolio restructuring has left it more exposed to spot markets in recent years.
-Its Ludwigshafen complex alone consumes roughly 3.5 TWh of gas per year.
+Its Verbund model — where chemical outputs feed directly into downstream processes on the same site — is the source of its cost advantage in normal markets, but makes the complex highly gas-intensive and difficult to partially curtail.
+Natural gas is both a feedstock and fuel for ammonia, fertilisers, plastics, and specialty chemicals; the Ludwigshafen site alone consumes roughly 3.5 TWh of gas per year.
+BASF had historically sourced gas under long-term contracts and through its Wintershall exploration subsidiary (since divested), but portfolio restructuring Left it more exposed to spot markets.
+A long-term LNG supply contract with US exporter Cheniere is due to begin in mid-2026, providing partial future hedging.